IacopomC/iacopomc.github.io/_posts/2020-07-13-lane-finding.md

 <br/>

-As a result, we obtain a *binary image* with white pixels along the edges and black everywhere else
+As a result, we obtain a *binary image* with white pixels along the edges and black everywhere else.

 <br/>